How To Use Herbs As Companion Plants

 Burpee Common Borage Seeds 200 seeds

 This is obviously only a small selection of herbs that you can use as companion plants.
-However, there are enough here to start on the path of using companion planting to keep your vegetable garden healthy and pest free.
+However, there are enough here to start on the path of using companion planting to keep your vegetable garden healthy and pest-free.
+Don’t forget that you can also use flowers such as marigolds as good companion plants in your vegetable garden.

 Leave a Reply